noaione/yuusha-shoukan-ln/sources/v08/seriousact.md

 [I’ve got more than enough!
 I’ve already got more than enough...
 Heck, the number of baby castellas in this room is increasing with each passing volume!
-What the heck is going on!?]
+What the heck is going on?!]

 It was a result that was, in a sense, quite predictable, but what Under King brought were baby castellas.
 Incidentally, there were still piles and piles of